SpeakitGo

 Discussing Career Growth

-with Daniel
+Daniel :

 Hello, Ms. Davis.
 I was hoping to schedule a meeting to discuss my career trajectory and how my current role aligns with the company's long-term objectives.
 Would you have some time for that next week?